ZoneMinder/zoneminder/docs/userguide/configfiles.rst

   * ``01-system-paths.conf`` contains all the paths that were once part of ``Options->Paths`` in the Web UI.
 You should not edit this file as it may be overwritten on an upgrade
   * ``02-multiserver.conf`` file consists of custom variables if you are deploying ZoneMinder in a multi-server configuration (see :doc:`/installationguide/multiserver`)
   * ``03-custom.conf`` is an  custom config file that I created to override specific variables in the path files. **This is the recommended way to customize entries**.
-Anything that you want to change should be in a new file inside ``conf.d``
+Anything that you want to change should be in a new file inside ``conf.d``.
+Note that ZoneMinder will sort all the files alphabetically and run their contents in ascending order.
+So it doesn't really matter what you name them, as long as you make sure your changes are not overwritten by another file in the sorting sequence.
+It is therefore good practice to prefix your file names by ``nn-`` where ``nn`` is a monotonically increasing numerical sequence ``01-`` ``02-`` ``03-`` and so forth, so you know the order they will be processed.

 Timezone Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~